Welcome to our website

 Titus 1:10 For there are many unruly and vain talkers and deceivers, specially they of the circumcision: (KJV)

 For there are many unruly and vain talkers . . . we have had both of these words before.
 Unruly means stubborn, persistent; vain talkers means idle, foolish people always running at the mouth.
 Paul is saying that in that age there were many of these.
 What about today?
 WHO are the unruly?
-Those who do not obey the law of God, or Gospel of Christ; those whose spirits are not in agreement with the prophets; those who will not submit themselves to the leaders that have the rule over them, those who will not listen to the warnings of the church, etc.
+It is those who do not obey the law of God, or Gospel of Christ; those whose spirits are not in agreement with the prophets; those who will not submit themselves to the leaders that have the rule over them, those who will not listen to the warnings of the church, etc.

 And deceivers, specially they of the circumcision . . .
 Paul means those who were trying to contradict his teaching, especially (Paul says) the Jews, who mixed the law with the Gospel.